MrR0807/Notes/parquet-not-working-cases.md

 }
 ```

-Again, this is very much the same as written by hand and when writting Parquet schema AGAINST what is documented in the Parquet format documentation.
+Again, this is very much the same as written by hand Avro schema and when writting Parquet schema (second example) AGAINST what is documented in the Parquet format documentation.
 Why?

 ## Full Code